-The asset allocation at year end, excluding investments purchased with securities lending cash collateral, was in line with its strategic target allocation.
-Overweight allocations to Private Equity (+4.9%), Real Estate (+2.2%), and Fixed Income (+0.3%) were offset by underweight allocations to the other asset classes.
+The asset allocation at year end, excluding investments purchased with securities lending cash collateral, was in line with its strategic target allocation as shown above.
+An overweight allocation to Private Equity (+4.0%) was offset by underweight allocations to the other asset classes.

 It is important to note that the asset allocation decision for a public pension system is unique to the individual plan and is based on that plan's specific liability requirements, as well as any statutory investment restrictions under which the investment program must operate.
 As a result, the System's allocation could be somewhat different than that of other public pension plans.
 From time to time, these differences can result in significant differences in investment returns.